Your questions, answered

 Why is there suddenly a little icon on my project's description?

-Code Shelter adds a little tent icon (⛺) in your description so maintainers know that your project is in the Shelter.
+Code Shelter adds a little tent icon (⛺) in your description so members know that your project is in the Shelter.
 That way, if they happen to randomly come across it, they'll know they can easily contribute and help out.

 Is there a difference between transferring the project to you and installing the Code Shelter app?